DH-Enterprise/laradock/code-review-rules.md

 - Code style, formatting, or whitespace (assume linters handle this)
 - Missing phpdoc method descriptions
 - Using `app()` for resolution
-- Switching between $fillable and $guarded patterns
 - Subjective preferences without measurable impact
 - Nitpicks that don't affect functionality
 - Change of orion-bridge version in composer.json
-- **Trailing commas on multi-line arrays, function parameters, or argument lists (these are intentional and required)**
+- Trailing commas on multi-line arrays, function parameters, or argument lists (these are intentional and required)
-- **Adding or removing trailing commas (this is a deliberate code style choice)**
+- missing "use" import for Laravel facades (importing those is optional in Laravel)

 **Review Guidelines:**
 - Ask yourself: "Would this cause a bug, security issue, or major maintainability problem?"
 - If the answer is no, don't comment
-- Limit to 3-5 high-impact comments per file maximum
 - Be direct and specific with exact line references
 - Include fix examples for non-obvious issues
+- suggest to use $gurarded instead of $fillable in Model files
+- suggest new PHP 8.4 syntax sugar (educational purpose)
+- suggest to try recent Laravel 12.x features (educational purpose)
+- lean toward modern reactjs 18+ approach (educational purpose)
+- suggest better names for variables/methods where possible, fix english grammar
 - **Remember: trailing commas in PHP 7.3+ and modern JavaScript are valid syntax and prevent future diff noise**